eyelid problems blepharoplasty

 The plastic eyelid and aesthetic surgery

 The procedures include blepharoplasty.
 This will reduce the mostly age-related sagging of the eyelids (dermatochalasis) in the upper eyelid.
-If the sagging of your eyelids is severe, your health insurance covers also a part of the operation costs.
+If the sagging of your eyelids is severe, your health insurance also covers a part of the operation costs.

 Dermatochalasis (age-related sagging of the eyelids)